 Maximizing this card’s benefits is easy if you buy food at traditional grocery stores, shop at department stores, or fill your car up with gas.
 And really, who doesn’t?
 Use this card for all your spending in those bonus categories to earn more rewards over time.
 You can also use this card for your regular non-bonus spending, but it might be smarter to pair the Blue Cash Everyday Card with another card that offers more than 1% back on regular purchases.

 When it comes to redeeming your rewards, that part is easy: Use points for statement credits to cover purchases made with this card.
 It may be the only consistently available redemption option, but it's a good one.

 - Car rental loss and damage waiver (secondary to your personal policy)

 A 2020 customer satisfaction survey from J.D.
-Power ranked American Express highest among major issuers for its customer experience.
+Power ranked American Express the highest among 11 major card issuers.
 American Express offers 24/7 customer service via the phone or through online chat, making it easy to contact them and get problems resolved no matter the date or time.

 American Express provides standard bank security features, including encryption, multi-factor authentication, and alerts that inform you when you make a purchase, make a payment, or American Express suspects fraudulent activity on your account.

 Blue Cash Everyday Card’s Fees

 This card doesn’t charge an annual fee or overlimit fee.
 It does charge a 2.7% foreign transaction fee, which is slightly lower than the industry average of 3%.